AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 This page will help you get started fast. <br>
 We'll get the following up and running before following along the hands-on demo:<br>
 - 1 Linux Ubuntu VM
-- installed git
+- install git
-- installed and tested podman
+- install and test podman
-- clone this repo
+- clone this rep
-- installed and tested docker-compose
+- install and test docker-compose
 - clone, build, run and test fluentbit
 - launch Graylog, MongoDB and Elastic Search

 1. All demo's are in a virtual Linux environment.

-For WIndows: use WSL with Ubuntu. <br>
+For Windows: use WSL with Ubuntu. <br>
-We'll use a Ubuntu 22.04.2 LTS VM with 4096MB mem, 2 CPU on a minimum 25GB disk.<br>
+We'll use an Ubuntu 22.04.2 LTS images based VM with 4096MB mem, 2 CPU on a minimum 25GB disk.<br>

 2. Make sure git is installed

 ```
+sudo apt update
 sudo apt install git
 ```